Blazebot7000/mocafi-interview-demo/README.md

 The https://gorest.co.in/ API requires an API key in order to create or edit users.
 This API key is currently hardcoded for ease-of-use by the reviewer of this code.

-I have not added unit tests or regression tests to this project to give myself more time to focus on showcasing other expertise.
-I can add those if desired at a later time.
+Unit tests and regression tests I believed were outside the scope of this project, but can be added if desired.